 By Trijit Mallick from BudgetTravelBuff

 Lake Tahoe is a year-round destination in the Sierra Nevada mountain, sharing the border with both states of California and Nevada.
 Whether you visit this iconic California landmark in winter or summer, Lake Tahoe won’t disappoint you by offering countless tourist attractions, ski resorts, and outdoor activities.
 Lake Tahoe is not all about the lake; you can also enjoy the forests and mountains, hiking and biking trails, small towns, and numerous adventure activities the area offers.
-Besides these, there are few pristine beaches to swim in the blue turquoise water, or you can just enjoy sunbathing with your families or friends.
+Besides these, there are a few pristine beaches to swim in the blue turquoise water, or you can just enjoy sunbathing with your family or friends.

 If you are an adventure seeker, go snorkeling, kayaking, paddleboarding, boating, or jet skiing.
 Fishing is also popular summer activity in Lake Tahoe.
 It is a premier ski destination in California.
 Many travelers come to Lake Tahoe in winter to enjoy skiing, sledding, and snowboarding around the Lake Tahoe area.
 You will find plenty of scenic hiking trails in Lake Tahoe.